Dynamic Neural Potential Field: Online Trajectory Optimization in the Presence of Moving Obstacles: Introduction

 \section{Introduction}

-Mobile robots, which may act autonomously within human-oriented environments could become a significant assistants for human beings.
-They can be applied for different environments such as offices \cite{BrainCorpOffice}, shops \cite{BrainCorpShops}, living flats \cite{szo21}, or medical buildings \cite{vog21}.
-Autonomous work of the mobile robots require specific methods for planning its motion within the environment.
-Trajectory planning is often executed in two stages: first, rough global path is generated via search-based \cite{har68, nas07} or sampling-based \cite{kav96, lav01} methods, second, global path is turned to a local trajectory under consideration of kinodynamic constraints and obstacles.
-The second stage is often executed online with receding horizon strategy.
-Solution of receding horizon trajectory planning may be obtained with model predictive path integral (MPPI) \cite{wil16, wil17, moh20} or numerical model predictive control (MPC) \cite{bla11, ji16, sch20a, sch20b, zuo20, boj21, zen21, thi22, alh24}.
-MPPI may work with arbitrary obstacle maps \cite{moh20}, however it could provide invalid or chattering solutions.
-Numerical MPC provide fast and stable solutions however it require analytical representation of the collision danger either as a set of constraints \cite{sch20a} or as a cost term (repulsive potential) \cite{alh24}.
-In this work we consider the task of local planning with numerical MPC in presence of dynamic obstacles (fig. \ref{fig:vis_abstract}).
+Mobile robots that act autonomously within human-oriented environments can become significant assistants for humans.
+They can be applied in offices, shops, homes, and medical facilities.
+Autonomous operation requires methods for planning motion within the environment.
+Trajectory planning is often executed in two stages: first, a rough global path is generated via search-based \cite{har68, nas07} or sampling-based \cite{kav96, lav01} methods; second, the global path is turned into a local trajectory under kinodynamic constraints and obstacle avoidance.
+The second stage is often executed online with a receding horizon strategy.
+Solutions for receding-horizon trajectory planning may be obtained with model predictive path integral (MPPI) \cite{wil16, wil17} or numerical model predictive control (MPC) \cite{bla11, ji16, sch20a, sch20b, zuo20, boj21, zen21, thi22}.
+MPPI can work with arbitrary obstacle maps, but it can produce invalid or chattering solutions.
+Numerical MPC provides fast and stable solutions; however, it requires an analytical representation of collision danger either as a set of constraints \cite{sch20a} or as a cost term, the repulsive potential.
+The term ``repulsive potential'' was introduced for the artificial potential field global planner \cite{kha85}.
+In MPC, the trajectory is biased toward safer regions according to the repulsive potential.
+In this work, we consider local planning with numerical MPC in the presence of dynamic obstacles (Fig. \ref{fig:vis_abstract}).

-Avoiding collisions with dynamic obstacles (e.g. walking human beings in office environment) is especially challenging.
+Avoiding collisions with dynamic obstacles (e.g., walking human beings in an office environment) is especially challenging.
 It means that the obstacle map for each frame within the prediction horizon will be different.
-The prediction of obstacle flow is the specific task \cite{jai20, sha22, mur24}, which is out of our scope.
-It may be solved with various methods.
-Here we consider dynamic obstacles to be predictable.
-Dynamic appearance of the obstacle model enlarge computational complexity of the MPC problem due to higher number of obstacle parameters.
+The prediction of obstacle flow is a distinct task \cite{jai20, sha22, mur24}, which is out of our scope.
+It can be solved with various methods.
+Here, we consider dynamic obstacles to be predictable.
+The dynamic appearance of the obstacle model enlarges the computational complexity of the MPC problem due to a higher number of obstacle parameters.

-This work bases on the recent NPField planner for obstacle-aware MPC trajectory optimization \cite{alh24}.
-NPField combine performance of numerical MPC with novel neural architecture for modelling collision danger.
-It showed good performance on static obstacle maps.
-However, as a neural model, NPField has high number of parameters near to the limits of real-time calculation.
-Adaptation of such an approach to more complicated dynamic scenarios is challenging.